Free Christmas and holiday assistance in New York City.

 Based on resource levels they may offer free toys, presents, games, and more.
 The focus of these agencies is on helping children from working poor families, immigrants as well as the homeless.
 Other clients may be senior citizens or the homebound that live in New York City.
-However anyone can apply for assistance at Christmasor Thanksgiving holidays and there is no discrimination based on age, race, or religion.
+However anyone can apply for assistance at the Christmas or Thanksgiving holidays and there is no discrimination based on age, race, or religion.
 What may be provided includes small presents.
 There may be toys for girls or boys, games, winter clothing attire, food baskets, Turkey Dinners, and stockings full of goodies.

 The free Christmas programs normally have an application process that begins in late summer or the fall months.
 New York City income qualified families are assisted on a first come and served basis, as the charities do rely on volunteers and donations.
 While not everyone in NYC will qualify for help at the holidays, the goal is to assist as many people as possible.

 Salvation Army centers

 These are located across the New York City area and are in all borough.
 There are free Christmas, Easter, and Thanksgiving programs offered citywide, including the Bronx, Queens, Manhattan, Staten Island and Brooklyn.
 The main holiday programs range from free toys from Adopt a Family or Angel Tree to Christmas meals.
 Volunteers will often visit seniors or the disabled in nursing homes as well to bring them some Christmas joy.
-They also have Thanksgiving meals, dinners and turkeys.
+They also have free Thanksgiving meals, dinners and turkeys.
 Locate assistance from NYC Salvation Army.